poffodile/lilly-recruitment-challenge/DOCUMENTATION.md

  - To ensure the backend was working correctly, I started the   server and checked that it was running successfully by visiting http://localhost:8000/medicines in my browser.
  - I also tested the frontend by opening the index.html file in my browser to confirm everything was loading as expected.
  - In the 2nd objective, in order to handle empty entries, I made it that if the medicine name is missing, empty, or even a whitespace, it would display "No Name".
 The same for the price, I added a logic that checks if it is greater than 0 (this is to help with validation), or if the price is invalid or missing, it shows "No Price".
 I also added checks to make sure that it doesn’t just accept values that are a string of spaces (.trim).
 I feel like they help to keep the table readable.i plan to viuslaly enhance the text so that the erros stand out in red.
+ - for the 3rd objective i created a form that would allow the user to add a new medication and the price . i also added validation to make sure that the box is not empty and is a valid number that is greater than 0. when the user submits the new data, it is then sent to the backend, the frontend table then refreshes to display the table with the new data included.This ensures that the user interface remains dynamic and responsive.